DappCoderr/Cadence-Fun/doc/docs/Module 5/Lesson 5.md

 ### Put It to the Test

 1. Open Flow [Playground](https://play.flow.com/)
-2. Create a function `winner` in NFT resource and increment the winCount variable.
+2. Create a function named `winner()` in NFT resource and increment the winCount variable.
+3. Remove the log in battle function we created in last lesson and update it with by calling the `winner()`.

 ### Solution !!